TolgaTatli/Moon/_posts/2016-05-13-phaser-tips-post.md

     //This leaves the sprite frame, and sprite sheet ID blank;
-    //Adds the sprite to the specified group. var group = game.add.group();
-    var sprite = game.add.sprite(0, 0, undefined, undefined, group)
+    //Adds the sprite to the specified group. var sprite = game.add.sprite(0, 0, undefined, undefined, group);
 {% endhighlight %}

-- Destroying an object in the onComplete callback of a tween being performed on the object will cause undefined errors.
+- Destroying an object in the onComplete callback of a tween being performed on the object will cause errors.
 You can either kill the object (does not destroy the object or remove it from memory), or use a very slight timeout before calling destroy.
 {% highlight javascript %}
-    //What does this mean? refer to the above tip! var sprite = game.add.sprite(0, 0);

-    //Causes the error
+    //Causes errors
-    game.add.tween(sprite).to({ alpha: 0 }, 1000).onComplete.addOnce(sprite.destroy, this);
+    game.add.tween(sprite).to({ alpha: 0 }, 1000, 'Linear', true).onComplete.addOnce(sprite.destroy, this);

     //Kill method
-    game.add.tween(sprite).to({ alpha: 0 }, 1000).onComplete.addOnce(sprite.kill, this);
+    game.add.tween(sprite).to({ alpha: 0 }, 1000, 'Linear', true).onComplete.addOnce(sprite.kill, this);

     //Timeout method
-    game.add.tween(sprite).to({ alpha: 0 }, 1000).onComplete.addOnce(function () {
+    game.add.tween(sprite).to({ alpha: 0 }, 1000, 'Linear', true).onComplete.addOnce(function () {
         sprite.exists = false;
         setTimeout(sprite.destroy, 10);
     }, this);